PhilippSalvisberg/fighting-bad-db-apps/README.md

 | `DEBUG CONNECT SESSION` | No  | No |
 | `DEBUG ANY PROCEDURE`   | No  | No |

 Some privileges are required only in development and test environments.
 And all of them are required at install time only.
 This means after a successful installation of the application all privileges of the `app` schema can be revoked.
-This can be done with the [revoke_app_privs.sql](revoke_app_privs.sql) script.
+This can be done with the [lockdown.sql](lockdown.sql) script, that removes everything that is not required to run the app in production.

 ## SQL Injection Tests